v-chat-sdk/vchat-v2-docs/docs/backend/intro.md

 1. if you see `ERROR [ExceptionHandler] Configuration key "JWT_SECRET" does not exist
    TypeError: Configuration key "JWT_SECRET" does not exist` this means the nestjs cant read your `.env.*` file

-2. to fix this make sure you inject the environment variable or make sure the .env.production exist in the root of file .git may ignore it
+- to fix this make sure you inject the environment variable or make sure the .env.production exist in the root of file .git may ignore it
+- `The default Firebase app does not exist.
+Make sure you call initializeApp() before using any of the Firebase services.`
+- this happens because you enabled FCM but not [configure](https://www.youtube.com/watch?v=cXOzbKDXTh0) it

 ### Still need more support